inspatiallabs/inspatial-dev/packages/core/dev/util/README.md

 41. `convertImageToBase64DOM`: Converts an image file to a base64 string using the DOM.
 42. `svgToTinyDataUri`: Converts an SVG to a tiny data URI.
 43. `svgToSrcSet`: Converts an SVG to a srcset-compatible data URI.
+44. `stringify`: Converts an object to a string.

 For detailed usage and parameters of each utility, please refer to the source code or our comprehensive documentation.